Nimaoth/Nev/docs/configuration.md

 ```nim
 addCommand "editor", "<C-x>x", "quit"
 ```

-Every key binding is specified using the config file, so just look at `absytree_config.nims` and `keybindings_*.nim` for reference.

 Key combinations can be as long as you want, and contain any combination of modifiers, as long as the OS supports that combination.
 Most keys can be specified using their ASCII value, i.e. to bind to e.g. the `k` key you would use `addCommand "editor", "k", "command-name"`.